hamudal/Retoflow_Filter/README.md

     pip install osmnx geopandas shapely pymongo matplotlib
     ```

-2. Run the script `a_Zip_Dict_polygon_Extractor_V6_1.ipynb`:
+2. Run the script in the Jupyter Notebook (`a_Zip_Dict_polygon_Extractor_V6_1.ipynb`):

-    - Execute the notebook cell labeled `Extract and Transform Polygon Shapes`.
-This cell fetches place polygons from OpenStreetMap, filters for valid geometries, and creates a GeoDataFrame.
+    - Execute the cells related to "Extract and Transform Polygon Shapes".
+This fetches place polygons from OpenStreetMap, filters for valid geometries, and creates a GeoDataFrame.
 The resulting GeoJSON data is saved to a file, and a visualization is plotted.

 ### Connect to MongoDB and Integrate Data